-We suggest that you see a Physio early on after the injury to have some soft tissue/massage therapy as well as a well planned out rehab programme to start regaining movement and strength in the affected area.
+We suggest that you see a Physio or Massage Therapist early on after the injury to have some soft tissue/massage therapy as well as a well planned out rehab programme to start regaining movement and strength in the affected area.

 Some minor muscle strains can be helped by following the treatment strategies below.
 Don’t try to push through pain.
 If you notice discomfort, take a break, however, if the pain and discomfort continues, see your physio/health professional as you may need more advanced treatment to resolve your injury.